If you'd like to participate in events during the week before April 18th, click here.

 Things are changing as rules for landscaping and for home hardening will soon be enforced for Very High and High Fire Hazard areas in Redlands.
 Find out more about the regulations and about how you can have a garden that is beautiful, supportive of our ecosystem, and fire resistant.

-This talk will be part of a series of 3 talks given in the Barton Room at Asistencia.
-You can combine it with your time spent at some of the many other activities at this location.
+This talk is part of a series of 3 talks given in the Barton Room at Asistencia.
+You can combine it with time spent at some of the many other activities at this location.

 Project Host: California Native Plant Society and UCCE Master Gardeners of SB County